Editor's Note: This is a guest post by Mark Manson, a traveler, and blogger I met earlier this year in Medellin. Mark has been to almost 50 countries.

 In Cambodia, I talked to some locals who ran the internet café across the street from my hostel.
 They invited me out to play snooker (a mutation of billiards, I came to find out) with them.
 We drank $1 beers all night.

 I was tired from touring Angkor Wat all day, but they told me about a local orphanage that some westerners were teaching and working at.
 The next day they took me down there.

-Despite having never seen an orphan in my life, much less a Cambodian one; and despite originally having no interest in Siem Reap beyond visiting the temples, I spent much of the next two days playing with the little rugrats and helping them with basic English words.
+Despite having never seen an orphan in my life, much less a Cambodian one; and despite initially having no interest in Siem Reap beyond visiting the temples, I spent much of the next two days playing with the little rugrats and helping them with basic English words.
 It was more enjoyable than the temples.

 I often describe travel as a “contact sport.”
 It’s best experienced when you’re bumping into others.
 It’s not always pleasant.
 And at times it can be painful.
 But it’s the most gratifying and fulfilling.